EtienneCoumont/FacebookWebHooks/README.md

 * Visual Studio 2015 (Community Version is freely available)
 * An Azure Account (optional, you can publish your webapp wherever you want)
 * A Facebook Application (you can create one for free here : https://developers.facebook.com/)
+* You must be Admin of a page on Facebook

 ## Configuration :